 The Procolour pencils will take a very fine point in a power sharpener and there is little or no sign of crumbling from the needle sharp tip when used.

-The colour range in the 72 Procolour pencils is slightly different from Coloursoft so a combination of the two brands will give over a hundred unique colours.
+The colour range in the 72 Procolour pencils is slightly different from Coloursoft so a combination of the two lines will give over a hundred unique colours.

-Procolour are not quite as vibrant and a finished ‘all Procolour’ artwork will be recognisable by the more subdued but possibly more detailed finish against Coloursoft.
+Procolour are not quite as vibrant, so a completed all Procolour artwork will be recognisable by the more subdued but possibly more detailed finish against Coloursoft.

-I think it fair to say that these new pencils fit into a logical slot as a softer version of the Artists/Studio pencil.
+I think it fair to say that these fit into a logical slot as a softer version of the Artists/Studio pencil.

-There are many YouTube reviews of this Derwent pencil line that I recommend you view several to get a good cross section of views.
-In my own view they are a good pencil, subject to the comment below on LF ratings.
+There are many YouTube reviews of this line that I recommend you view to get a good cross section of views.
+In my own view they are a good pencil, subject to the comment below on lightfastness ratings.

-One issue raised by many artists commenting on this new line from Derwent, is the lightfastness level of so many colours.
+One issue raised by many artists commenting on this recent line of Derwent pencils, is the lack of lightfastness for so many colours.

-For a new pencil line promoted for ‘professional use’, I think that it is a shame that the opportunity was not taken to follow the example of other manufacturers and go for higher lightfast levels.
-I suggest that anyone using these ‘seriously’ would be advised to mark the lower LF numbers on the pencils with clear labeling as I have done in the photo above.
+For a new pencil line promoted for professional artists, I think that it is a shame that the opportunity was not taken to follow the example of other manufacturers and go for higher lightfast levels.
+I suggest that anyone using these seriously would be advised to mark the lower LF numbers on the pencils with clear labeling as I have done in the photo above.

-The alternative, if you have a full set of Coloursoft, is to remove the few low lightfast colours from the Coloursoft set and amalgamate all the Good LF colours (118 at my count) to make one excellent set.
+The alternative, if you have a full set of Coloursoft, is to remove the few low lightfast colours from the Coloursoft set and amalgamate all the good lightfast colours (118 at my count) to make one excellent set.

-The photo above shows an amalgamated set.
+The photo above shows an amalgamated set of Derwent pencils.
 All these colours are rated LF Blue Wool Scale 4 or above.

-A new collection of OIL based Derwent pencils.
-This is unusual for Derwent as they have for years concentrated on wax based pencils.
+A recent collection of pencils with a higher percentage of oil than wax.
+This is unusual for Derwent as they have for years concentrated on pencils with a wax based core.

 The set was released in June 2018 in time for the Patchings Festival at Nottingham and presented an initial 36 colours all tested at ASTMS LF1, the highest lightfastness level.
 Further colours were introduced as the testing of the extended range was completed, bringing the total to 100.
-The price range as at January 2020 is around £2.90 per pencil, or £83 for a set of 36, taking them among the more expensive ranges.
+The price range as at October 2023 is around £2.80 per pencil, or £90 for a set of 36 or £250 for a tin of 100, taking them among the more expensive ranges.

 For many artists, myself included, they are fast becoming a useful addition to my collection.
 Due to my impatience I purchased the first two sets of 36 as they became available and then the rest as open stock.
-The full 100 range is available in a wooden box set.
+The full 100 range is now available in a tin and a wooden box set.

 These Derwent pencils are softer than the Artist and Studio range and have a very different feel from the Coloursoft.
-They have a smooth lay down of highly pigmented colour which easily blends on the page.
+They have a smooth lay down of highly pigmented colour which easily blends on the page with little pressure needed.

-Lightfast coloured pencils have been a holy grail that artists in CP have wanted for a long time.
+Lightfast coloured pencils have been a holy grail that artists in coloured pencil have wanted for a long time.

 Ivor Harrison has a detailed review in the Art Gear Guide online where he compares Luminance and Lightfast in his studio conditions.